Tom Cable to stay as Seahawks' offensive line coach with 49ers reportedly set to hire Kyle Shanahan

 - Tight end Luke Willson, one of Seahawks' 14 unrestricted free agents, says he's hoping to be back WATCH

 The 49ers also interviewed Seattle co-directors of player personnel Trent Kirchner and Scott Fitterer for their vacant general manager job.
 Kirchner, though, has reportedly told the 49ers he plans to stay in Seattle (there had been some thought that the Seattle GMs and Cable would be a package deal).
+Fitterer, however, remains a candidate, according to reports.

 Seahawks coach Pete Carroll confirmed the Cable interview when he spoke to the media Monday.